At Big Life, we aim to be first class in everything we do.

 The Big Life group is overseen by The Big Life group board, which comprises non-exec directors and charity trustees.
 A separate Multi-Academy Trust Board oversees Big Life Schools.

-As well as sitting on the board, our medical director, Louise Grant, chairs our Clinical Service Governance Board.
+As well as sitting on the board, our medical director, Louise Grant, chairs our Risk and Quality Committee.
 Their job is to ensure that we continually strive to improve the quality and safety of services we deliver.
-The board meets quarterly, and produces a report each year, assessing our standards.
+The committee meets quarterly, and produces a report each year, assessing our standards.

 We believe we have high standards and do everything as well as we can, but we also believe that external accreditation is important to make sure we maintain those standards.

 We try our best to deliver the best service we possibly can – but we always want to improve.

 If you have some feedback – good or bad – then we’d love to hear it.
 You can either speak to a member of staff in any of our sites, or contact us by phone or email.

 You can read our full Complaints Policy here.

 Big Life believes that it is always unacceptable for a child, young person or adult at risk to experience abuse of any kind, and recognises its responsibility to safeguarding the welfare of all adults, children and young people, by a commitment to practice which protects them.